 Debunking the Organic “Pesticide-Free” Myth

-The biggest misconception regarding organic foods is that they are 100 percent pesticide free.
+The biggest misconception regarding organic foods is that they are 100 percent pesticide-free.
 This is unfortunately not true.
-While organic foods contain far less pesticides than non-organic, organic farmers are allowed to use pesticides.
+While organic foods contain far fewer pesticides than non-organic, organic farmers are allowed to use pesticides.
 So, what’s the difference?
 Organic farmers use “naturally-derived pesticides, rather than the synthetic pesticides used on conventional commercial farms.”

 National List of Prohibited Substances

 The National List of Prohibited Substances is formulated by the government and is used when assessing USDA organic foods.
 This list “identifies substances that may and may not be used in organic crop and livestock production,” as well as substances “that may be used in or on processed organic products.”
 Depending on the type of food produced and the type of certification desired, certain synthetic substances are prohibited.

 If you’re curious to see the full list, you can find it on the government’s website via the electronic code of federal regulations.

 When it comes to organic, understanding the different categories and how they are labeled on the packaged is incredibly important.
 Why?
 Turns out that a product that has only 70 percent organic ingredients can use the term “organic” on their packaging.
 Plus, the USDA organic symbol can be used on a product that has either 100 percent organic ingredients, a minimum of 95 percent organic ingredients, or anywhere between 70 percent and 95 percent organic ingredients.
 If you’re an organic nut like me, then you’ll want to know how to identify the difference between these organic categories.

 100 Percent Organic